 Water all your pots thoroughly before building your basket, placing your pots and arranging them until you have them how you like them.
 I used ivy to trail and spill over the sides of the basket and taller daffodils and flowers in the center.
 If you find all your pots don’t all fit, take your plants out of their pots and put them in a plastic bag, tucking them next to each other so they fit and fill the space in your basket.

 You can add single blooms or stems using floral water picks.
-You can find them on the floral aisle of the craft store in a package of 10 -12 for around $3.00.
+You can find them on the floral aisle of the craft store.
 For a pop of pink, I added some purple leaf plum stems inserted in water picks to tuck in the basket.

 Once you have everything arranged, add moss to your basket to camouflage your pots.
 I filled in the extra space in the moss with colored eggs, a bird nest and a bunny.